Your Guide to the Best Sunday Roasts in Melbourne

 Micawber Tavern

-Hidden away in the Dandenong Ranges, Micawber Tavern is a century-old pub with Sunday roasts that hit all the right notes.
-Choose from beef, porchetta, or chicken, each paired with all the essentials—roast potatoes, cheesy cauliflower, crispy sprouts, pumpkin purée, and that MVP Yorkshire pudding that’s as big as your future.
-It’s an unapologetic feast.
-The tree-lined beer garden and cosy wooden interiors set the stage for a laid-back, no-frills Sunday.
+Hidden in the Dandenong Ranges, Micawber Tavern is a century-old pub with Sunday roasts worth the drive.
+Choose from beef, porchetta or chicken, each served with roast potatoes, cheesy cauliflower, crisp sprouts, pumpkin purée and a Yorkshire pudding built for serious appetites.
+Between the tree-lined beer garden and cosy timber interiors, it’s a generous, no-fuss feast.

 65/71 Monbulk Road, Belgrave